Frequently Asked Questions

 Every garden we design starts with a conversation.
 Not just about planting or layout, but about how you live, how you want to use the space, and what you want your garden to give back to you over time.

-The questions below reflect the things clients most often ask us when considering a garden project.
-They cover practical topics such as cost, timescales, and process, as well as how we approach design, planting, and long term care.
+The questions below cover practical topics such as cost, timescales, and process, as well as how we approach design, planting, and long-term care.
+A garden is a significant investment, and good decisions start with good information.

-About our Garden Design Practice
+About Gregson-Brown Design

 -